psu13/mutable-hakyll/draft/quantum.md

-1. Frederic Schuller's [lectures on quantum mechanics](https://www.youtube.com/playlist?list=PLPH7f_7ZlzxQVx5jRjbfRGEzWY_upS5K6) also gives you a fairly rigorous mathematical view of this material.
+1. Frederic Schuller's [lectures on quantum mechanics](https://www.youtube.com/playlist?list=PLPH7f_7ZlzxQVx5jRjbfRGEzWY_upS5K6) also gives you a rigorous mathematical view of this material.